 Accordingly, due to the short duration and intensity of the recommended plan, the cumulative adverse effects associated with this action on the ACF River Basin resources (including fish and wildlife, water supply, and water quality) are considered minor.
 The implementation of the recommended plan could include potential beneficial cumulative impacts, as it provides a method to store water, which might be essential to augment flow for these resources if the severe drought conditions continue or worsen.
+In addition, we are unaware of any adverse effects to the ACF River Basin resources associated with previous temporary implementations of the 650 cfs minimum flow requirement at Peachtree Creek.

 In order to ensure that the combined effects of the ongoing drought and the reductions in minimum flow at Peachtree Creek do not result in more than minor impacts as discussed in this and other sections, conditions relating to the drought, climate and weather forecasts, drought impacts and impacts of reduced flows will be closely monitored.
-The EPD has committed to monitoring DO levels near the Dog River during the period of reduced flow in order to ensure that water quality criteria are not violated.
-The Corps and ARC will closely coordinate regarding water withdrawals in the Chattahoochee River reach above Peachtree Creek in order to that the reduced minimum flow is met at all times.
-The Corps and GADNR will closely coordinate regarding unanticipated impacts to the Buford Trout Hatchery and fishery resources between Buford Dam and Peachtree Creek.
+As described above, the EPD will implement a detailed monitoring and adaptive management plan during the period of reduced flow in order to ensure that water quality criteria are not violated.
+The Corps, Georgia Power Company, and the ARC will closely coordinate regarding the River Management System in order to ensure that the reduced minimum flow is met at all times to the extent practicable.
+The Corps, EPD, and WRD will closely coordinate regarding unanticipated impacts to the Buford Trout Hatchery and fishery resources between Buford Dam and Peachtree Creek.
 All lake levels and flow rates previously discussed will continue to be monitored.
 The majority of this type information is readily available on websites such as the Corps Water Management homepage and USGS website.
 Likewise key parameters including hydropower production/demand, dissolved oxygen, water temperatures, water supply intake levels, and issues relating to industry capacity to discharge effluent/maintain current production etc. should be monitored by the appropriate entities and coordinated with the Corps as needed.
 Use of such data and adaptive management of the ACF system water resources will further ensure that unanticipated impacts are avoided or minimized to an insignificant level.